sgamon/wmr-demo/README.md

 ### import maps and bare imports

-If you look at the `index.js` file, you will the use ofe bare imports.
+If you look at the `index.js` file, you will see the use of bare imports.
 How is this possible?

 Both WMR and Snowpack support bare imports, but they map the imports in their